OpenDSA/OpenDSA-LTI/README.md

   ```

 ### Creating `deploy` user on your production server
-  - The first thing we will do on our new server is create the user account we'll be using to run OpenDSA-LTI and work from there.
+  - The first thing we will do on our new server is to create the user account we'll be using to run OpenDSA-LTI and work from there.
 Open a new terminal, ssh to your production server, and do the following
   ```
   $ sudo adduser deploy
   $ sudo adduser deploy sudo